Have a question about our Online Graduate Certificate Programs? We've probably already answered it for you below!

 Do you have a payment plan?

 A payment plan, administered by Sallie Mae, is available through our Bursar’s office.
 Under this plan you may budget all or a portion of your semester tuition over five monthly installments.
 For example, for the fall semester, you make payments from May 1st through September 1st, and for the spring semester, you make payments from October 1st through February 1st.
 The Tuition Payment Plan has a small enrollment fee, but no interest charges.
-Please contact Student Financial Services at Tufts for more information.
+Please contact Tufts Health Sciences Bursar’s Office for more information.

 Can I pay with a credit card?